Blog Nutrition Healthy Thai Food: The Best And Worst Dishes For Your Health

 Noodle Dishes

 While noodles can be part of a healthy diet, many Thai noodle dishes are loaded with calories and fat.
 This is because they’re often made with fatty meats, coconut milk, and deep-fried ingredients.
-If you’re watching your weight, it’s best to avoid the following noodle dishes:
+If you’re watching your weight, it may be best to avoid the following noodle dishes:

 Sticky Rice

 Sticky rice is a favorite ingredient in Thai cuisine, but it’s high in carbohydrates and calories.
-If you’re trying to eat healthy, swap sticky rice for steamed brown rice or quinoa if available.
+If you’re trying to eat healthily, swap sticky rice for steamed brown rice or quinoa if possible.

 Desserts

-• Thai Flan: This custard dessert is made with eggs, milk, and sugar, making it high in calories.
+• Thai Flan: This custard dessert is made with eggs, milk, and sugar, which makes it high in calories.

 Follow these tips to make sure your takeout is as healthy as possible: